bytemaster/bytemaster.github.io/_posts/2015-12-31-Mutual-Aid-Society.md

 ### Public Identity

-Making all society memberships public is bound to be contraversial.
+Making all society memberships public is bound to be controversial.
 The Blockchain has no direct means of enforcing this particular rule.
 Some societies may opt instead to allow registering a membership under a salted hash of an individual's name.
 In this way the identity (salt + name) only needs to be revealed at the time a claim is filed.
 Identity is ultimately a necessary requirement to prevent fraud whereby multiple people share one membership.

 It is my opinion that encouraging public membership in these societies is the best way to ensure that all such societies maintain and encourage the highest moral standards.
 No society should be attempted (or supported) that encourages harm to